 Oral Cancer Causes

 There are many risk factors that boost your chances of developing oral cancer.
 Here are some of the most common:

 - An immune system that’s weak.
 People who have compromised immune systems have been known to have an increased risk for oral cancer, especially following an organ transplant or if an autoimmune disease is at play.

 - Use of tobacco.
 Any way you use it, this ingredient boosts your chances of developing oral cancer by six times.

 - Your diet.
 Nutritional intake that doesn’t include copious amounts of fruits, veggies, and grains will increase your oral cancer risk.
 Do your best to eat as many of these foods as possible, and make a point of including foods rich in antioxidants, beta carotene, zinc, folate and micronutrients like vitamins C and E, as well.

 - Alcohol consumption.
-Because alcohol contains chemicals that penetrate your mouth, throat, and esophagus cells, regular exposure increases your oral cancer risk.
-If you drink and smoke at the same time, the risk increases even more.r
+Because alcohol contains chemicals that penetrate your mouth, throat, and esophagus cells, regular exposure increases your risk.
+If you drink and smoke at the same time, the risk increases even more.

 - Exposure to the sun.
 The more time you spend in the sun, the greater your risk of developing lip cancer.
-When you do anticipate a high UV sun exposure, use sun screen, wear a hat that shades your face, and apply (often) a lip balm with SPF.
+When you anticipate spending time outdoors with high UV exposure, use sunscreen, wear a hat to shade your face, and apply (and reapply) a lip balm with SPF.

 Oral Cancer Statistics

 - Men experience it twice as much as women